GraphQL

 }

-The main risk factor is when multiple collections of resources are requested in the same query.
+The main risk factor is the option to request multiple collections of resources in the same query.
 The maximum number of collections that can appear in the same query is limited to 2.
 The following query requests information from the users, debates and proposals collections, so it will be rejected:

 {